Entwickler-Club/dpodreact/dev/devnotes.md

                 - build buttons for various loadCodes
                     - all
                     - menu = main

+- tasks
+	- replace all any with e.g. e: React.ChangeEvent<HTMLInputElement>
+	- make Text Parser out of Curriculum Flashcard Parser
+	- create page "Generate New Datapod Version"
+	- autofocus on textarea (text parser)

 - various todos
 	- convert all requires in imports